Calderdale Corridor Improvement Programmes Phase 1

 Very concerned about the planned double yellow lines out the road to the train station.
 0bviously lots of people including myself park here so we can catch the train.
 Have you made reservation for other parking close to the station?

-AndyS asked over 5 years ago
+AndyS asked about 6 years ago

 Any amendments to current parking arrangements have been considered as part of the wider parking arrangements across Hebden Bridge.
 The proposed rail station car park expansion at both Hebden Bridge and Mytholmroyd been delivered independent of these proposals will increase the parking provision for users of the rail station.